-But in order to deal with the aforementioned meltdowns, plus the myriad stresses of parenting, you need coffee.
-Proper, powerful, quality coffee.
-And this is why you need a grinder.
+If you love coffee, and find us a parent who doesn’t, you need a coffee grinder.
 While it may seem easier to buy pre-ground coffee instead of grinding your own beans, you’re sacrificing freshness and taste for a few minutes’ worth of convenience.

 “You always, always want to grind your beans yourself,” says Joe Coffee founder Jonathan Rubinstein.
 “Pre-ground coffee just doesn’t have the same strength of flavor.
 It’s like buying stale bread.”

 When looking for a grinder, look for burr grinders.
 Burrs actually grind your coffee beans, resulting in more flavorful coffee, while blades just smash them to bits using fast-moving blades.
 It sounds obvious, but it’s worth noting that you should match the size of the grind to your coffee maker.
 As a general rule, medium grinds are good for drip coffee makers, and coarser grinds are suitable for French presses.
 And use the finest grind for espresso.

 Based on our research, plus expert input and reviews, these coffee grinders are worth your money.

 This is Baratza’s best selling grinder.
 It's small.
 It's strong.
 It's sturdy.
 And it's very, very easy to use.